×

 ASIO works perfectly well.
 Mostly.
 However, with Core Audio built into Mac OS and optimized for the specific Mac hardware in Apple computers, it has a significant advantage.

-In my personal experience, using Pro-Tools on a PC crashes a lot more often than it does on a Mac.
+In our personal experience, using Pro-Tools on a PC crashes a lot more often than it does on a Mac.

 Suppose you are seeking to cut costs by avoiding paying for a DAW.
 In that case, it may counter-intuitively end up cheaper to buy a Mac (which is generally more expensive) and run Audacity on it than a more affordable PC running Pro-Tools.

-However, as I will elucidate later, I would not necessarily recommend sticking with Audacity – there are other better cheap/free options.
+However, we would not necessarily recommend sticking with Audacity – there are other better cheap/free options.

 Audacity